2012 Russian Figure Skating Championships: Junior Championships

 The 2012 Russian Junior Championships (Первенство России 2012) were held in Novogorsk, Khimki from 5–7 February 2012.

 Zhan Bush won the junior men's title.
 He and Artur Dmitriev Jr. received Russia's two berths to the World Junior Championships.

 Adelina Sotnikova and Elizaveta Tuktamysheva were released from competing at the Russian Junior Championships and automatically assigned to the World Junior Championships.
 Yulia Lipnitskaya won the ladies' junior title, followed by Polina Shelepen and Elena Radionova.
 Lipnitskaya received the last available spot to Junior Worlds.

 Vasilisa Davankova / Andrei Deputat won the junior pairs' title while Ekaterina Petaikina / Maxim Kurdyukov were the silver medalists and Kamilla Gainetdinova / Ivan Bich the bronze medalists.
 Deputat was released by Ukraine to skate for Russia at the World Junior Championships, along with the other medalists.
 In the free skate, Gainetdinova/Bich successfully landed side-by-side (sbs) triple lutzes, receiving 6.70 points for the element, and also included a sbs triple loop, double axel sequence, receiving 5.99 points due to some negative grades of execution.

 Victoria Sinitsina / Ruslan Zhiganshin won gold while Alexandra Stepanova / Ivan Bukin took silver and Valeria Zenkova / Valerie Sinitsin the bronze.
-Along with Sinitsina / Zhiganshin and Stepanova / Bukin, Anna Yanovskaia / Sergei Mozgov were selected for Junior Worlds due to their Junior Grand Prix results.
+Along with Sinitsina / Zhiganshin and Stepanova / Bukin, Anna Yanovskaia / Sergey Mozgov were selected for Junior Worlds due to their Junior Grand Prix results.